cloud-gov/pages-core/README.md

 #### Setting up Docker

 1. Run `docker-compose build`.
-1. Run `docker-compose run app yarn` to install dependencies.
+1. Run `docker-compose run --rm app yarn` to install dependencies.
-1. Run `docker-compose run admin-client yarn` to install dependencies.
+1. Run `docker-compose run --rm admin-client yarn` to install dependencies.
-1. Run `docker-compose run app yarn migrate:up` to initialize the local database.
+1. Run `docker-compose run --rm app yarn migrate:up` to initialize the local database.
-1. Run `docker-compose run app yarn create-dev-data` and answer its prompts to create some fake development data for your local database.
+1. Run `docker-compose run --rm app yarn create-dev-data` to create some fake development data for your local database.
 1. Run `docker-compose up` to start the development environment.

 Any time the node dependencies are changed (like from a recently completed new feature), `docker-compose run app yarn` will need to be re-run to install updated dependencies after pulling the new code from GitHub.